DolphyWind/Electra-Lang/README.md

 ### **Printers (N, P)**
-Printers lets electra print out the variables in the stack.
+Printers lets Electra print out the variables in the stack.
 They inherit from Cable class and return false if `Cable::work()` returns false.

 #### **Printer Types**
 >**Number Printer (N):** Supports east, west, southeast, southwest, northeast and northwest direction.
 Pops the top value off the stack and prints it as number.
 If the stack is empty it does nothing.